BOM-98/FinTracker/documentation/user-stories/story-mapping.md

 **Acceptance Criteria:**

-- [ ] During onboarding, user is presented with a country selector
+- [x] During onboarding, user is presented with a country selector
-- [ ] Country selector displays a searchable list of countries
+- [ ] Country selector displays a searchable list of countries (only 8 hardcoded countries available)
-- [ ] User can search/filter countries by name
+- [ ] User can search/filter countries by name (dropdown, not searchable)
-- [ ] User can select one country from the list
+- [x] User can select one country from the list
-- [ ] Selected country is highlighted/indicated
+- [x] Selected country is highlighted/indicated
-- [ ] Default country is set based on user's IP location (optional enhancement)
+- [ ] Default country is set based on user's IP location (optional enhancement - NOT IMPLEMENTED)
-- [ ] Country selection is required to proceed
+- [x] Country selection is required to proceed
-- [ ] Selected country is saved to family/household settings
+- [x] Selected country is saved to family/household settings
-- [ ] Country setting affects default currency, date format, and timezone
+- [x] Country setting affects default currency, date format, and timezone (timezone not implemented)

 **Maybe App Reference:**